Variyankunnath Kunjahammad Haji: Adequate security to people of other faiths

 Haji gave orders to his followers that people of other faiths were to be given adequate security and not be subjected to torture.
 But at the same time, he targeted all those who helped the British, be they Hindu or Muslim.

 Declaration of death penalty

 Variyamkunnath Kunjahammad Haji declared the death penalty to people who attempt forceful conversion.

 Execution

-Haji was sentenced to death, executed by Commander Colonel Humphrey's firing squad for his involvement in Malabar rebellion.
+Haji was sentenced to death and executed by Commander Colonel Humphrey's firing squad for his involvement in Malabar rebellion.
 He was shot dead on 20 January 1922 at Kottakkunnu.

 Before the execution Variyankunnath Kunjahammad Haji said "You blindfold and shoot from the back.
 Shoot me from the front, with my eyes untied, and chains removed.
 The bullets that destroy my life must come and fall on my chest.
 I have to see it; I want to die with my face close to this land."
-Haji's death sentence was carried out by British troops, who shot him in the chest without covering his eyes.
+British troops executed Haji by shooting him in the chest without blindfolding him.